 All services are provided free of charge to anyone who has experienced sexual violence, domestic violence, human trafficking, or stalking.
-In addition, friends and family whose loved ones may be experiencing abuse are welcomed to reach out for information and are encouraged to learn more about our Empowering Friends & Family Workshop.
 Our service area includes 11 counties in Southern Indiana and all services are provided to the general public and individuals residing in emergency shelter.

 Crisis Advocacy